ZabihollahNamazi/Module-Structuring-and-Testing-Data/Sprint-1/explore/objects.md

 Answer the following questions:

-What does `console` store?
-Answer: console is not designed to store any data. it output with messages , error and other useful data
+What does `console` store?- object -  Answer: console is not designed to store any data. it output with messages , error and other useful data

 What does the syntax `console.log` or `console.assert` mean?
 In particular, what does the `.` mean? console.log : to output messages,errors and variebles